loftwah/blog/src/content/blog/techdeck-academy.md

 5. **Track Progress**: Regular digests summarize your growth, identify patterns, and suggest focus areas, helping you see your evolution and stay motivated.

-## Detailed Implementation: Step By Step
+## Getting Started with TechDeck Academy: A Step-by-Step Guide

-Based on the code you've provided, here's exactly how to get TechDeck Academy up and running:
+Here's exactly how to get started with TechDeck Academy:

 1. **Initial Setup**: